 To catch more LIVE with Collin videos, find us on Facebook!

-La’ James International College celebrated its 11th Trend Vision on October 12th, 2016 at the Adventureland Palace Theatre in Altoona, Iowa.
+La’ James International College celebrates Trend Vision every October th at the Adventureland Palace Theatre in Altoona, Iowa.

 Trend Vision is LJIC’s annual competition giving students the opportunity to compete in and experience a high energy, real world runway fashion show atmosphere.